tagundo/elichika/webui/event_marathon_dev/readme.md

 # Event marathon dev
 *This tool is considered [advanced usage](https://github.com/arina999999997/elichika/blob/master/docs/advanced_usage.md).
 You will have to setup a lot of resources file for it to work properly.*

-Event marathon maker to remaking old events.
+Event mining maker to remake old events.
 ## Idea
 - The event manarathon maker is implemented as a webui on the server.
 - From the webui, we can change things about the events to set it up.